exersalza/FivemCipherFinder/README.md

 To install FivemCipherFinder, follow these steps:

-1. Make sure you have Python 3.8 or above installed on your system.
+1. Make sure you have a Python version between 3.8 - 3.11 installed on your system.
 If not, you can download the latest version of Python from the official website [here](https://python.org/downloads/).

 2. Open your command prompt or terminal and run the following command to install FivemCipherFinder using pip: